We know the feeling, you drift off to sleep without a hitch and then inexplicably wake up in the middle of the night and can't sleep.

 2. Go and get a drink of water

-Sometimes we feel reluctant to get up out of bed because we think it will wake us up further, but if you haven’t drifted back off after about 20 minutes, a change of scenery could help.
+Sometimes we feel reluctant to get up out of bed when we can’t sleep because we think it will wake us up further, but if you haven’t drifted back off after about 20 minutes, a change of scenery could help.
 Get up, have a drink, go to the toilet and sit quietly in a low-lit room to do something relaxing, like reading or doing a crossword, until you feel sleepy again.

 3. Listen to the soothing sounds of Andrew Johnson